 Versions of porridge are a staple food in many cultures around the globe.
 In addition to being a tasty breakfast option, it also provides essential nutrients such as iron, calcium, zinc, vitamin B12, and magnesium.

-However, most porridge oats are not gluten-friendly and therefore a lot of people who are intolerant to gluten cannot enjoy porridge.
+The end result is that a lot of people who are intolerant to gluten cannot enjoy oat-based porridge.

-Pure oats are gluten-free.
-But that’s exactly the problem.
+However, as we stated at the start, ‘pure’ oats are gluten free – and that’s exactly the problem.
 How can you be sure that you are buying pure, uncontaminated oats?